|On this page…|

 Create a script to iterate through the signals with a duplicate signal name, using the Simulink.SimulationData.Dataset.getElement method with an index argument.

-Use the following approach, if the signals with a duplicate name do not appear in multiple instances of a referenced model in Normal mode:
+Use the Signal Properties dialog box to specify a different name.
+Consider using this approach when the signals with a duplicate name do not appear in multiple instances of a referenced model in Normal mode.

 In the model, right-click the signal.